Bolam Lake Country Park & Visitors Centre

 Latest events at Bolam Lake country park & visitors

-Out & about beyond the
+Out & about beyond the park

-A good network of public rights of way around
+A good network of public rights of way around the Park offer

 groups are requested not to park in Boathouse Wood car park

 especially at weekends and during the summer months.

 Bolam Lake has a Friends group who are dedicated to promoting,

 protecting and preserving the park.
 You can find further

 Contact: Telephone Number: 01661 881234.